 The question whether Google+ shares affects ranking has been discussed in SEO blogs often.
 An interesting study was conducted by Eric Enge, the President of Stone Temple Consulting.
 This study has been repeated for a second time – the first one was presented at SMX Advanced and disputed by Matt Cutts during his keynote interview by Danny Sullivan.

 The second time the study was conducted, Matt Cutts gave some guidance and the results are interesting.
-You can read the whole article, explaining the study methodology and analysis here.
 We want to share the results of the study.

 What was found: